cyeluri/react-redux-typescript-infinity-scroll/README.md

 ## Redux packages

-npm i redux, react-redux redux-thunk
+npm i `redux react-redux redux-thunk`

-_redux-thunk_ is for middleware which can make asynchronous calls from actions to external API's
+`redux-thunk` is for middleware which can make asynchronous calls from actions to external API's

 ## Type-Definitions for React & Redux